CODESIGN(1) General Commands Manual CODESIGN(1)

 In the first synopsis form, codesign attempts to sign the code objects at the path(s) given, using the identity provided.
 Internal requirements and entitlements are embedded if requested.
 Internal requirements not specified may be assigned suitable default values.
 Defaulting applies separately to each type of internal requirement.
 If an identifier is explicitly given, it is sealed into all path(s).
 Otherwise, each path derives its identifier independently from its Info.plist or pathname.
 Code nested within bundle directories must already be signed or the signing operation will fail, unless the --deep option is given, in which case any unsigned nested code will be recursively signed before proceeding, using the same signing options and parameters.
 If the --force option is given, any existing top-level signature is replaced, subject to any --preserve-metadata options also present.
 Combining the --force and --deep options results in forcible replacement of all signatures within the target bundle.

 In the second synopsis form, codesign verifies the code signatures on all the path(s) given.
 The verification confirms that the code at those path(s) is signed, that the signature is valid, and that all sealed components are unaltered.
+Valid in this case means that the signature is structurally and cryptographically sound.
 If a requirement is given, each path is also checked against this requirement (but see DIAGNOSTICS below).
 If verbose verification is requested, the program is also checked against its own designated requirement, which should never fail for a properly signed program.

 If a path begins with a decimal digit, it is interpreted as the process id of a running process in the system, and dynamic validation is performed on that process instead.
 This checks the code's dynamic status and just enough static data to close the nominal security envelope.
 Add at least one level of verbosity to also perform a full static check.